YEfeEnhos/Othello-Game-AI-Player-/README.md

 # Othello-Game-AI-Player-
 Contains files for running the Othello game and also an AI player.
+To run $python othello_gui.py f_ai.py.